⚬ Will development in Deep Learning completely solve the problem(s)of Artificial Intelligence?

 ⚬ Frank van Harmelen, VU Amsterdam.

-⚬ Geraint Wiggins, Queen Mary, University of London.
+⚬ Geraint Wiggins, VU Brussel & Queen Mary, University of London.

 ⚬ Michael Wooldridge, University of Oxford.

 City, University of London // Tait Building // Northampton Square, EC1V 0HB, London, UK //Rooms: C307 (9am - 11am) & C312 (11am - 6pm).